Thai red-shirt heartland backs government despite rice fiasco

 A meeting convened by Thiwakorn around a smoky fire in Chaiwan, a district in the northeastern province of Udon Thani, captured the mood: the 20 assembled farmers decided unanimously that they would not be joining the demonstrations.

 "We're loyal people.
-We have faith in the government's policies," said Sunanta Wimasee, who owns 9 rai of rice fields.
+We have faith in the government's policies," said Sunanta Wimasee, who owns 9 rai (1.4 hectares) of rice fields.

 The rock solid support of the poorer but populous north almost certainly guarantees Yingluck will win a February 2 election if legal challenges escalating violence do not force its postponement.